Understand and Overcome Conflict Avoidance

 The Hidden Costs of Conflict Avoidance

-When faced with potential conflict or disagreement, your first impulse might be to smooth things over or withdraw - to maintain your sense of safety and calm.
+When faced with potential conflict or disagreement, your first impulse is likely to smooth things over or withdraw - to maintain your sense of safety and peace.
 Yet, this often comes at a cost to your voice and relationships.
 Important issues remain unaddressed, leading to a maze of distance, unresolved tensions and shallow connections.

 The costs of maintaining this pattern often include: